* Trade dispute between U.S. and China has rattled markets

 * Oil prices generally supported by OPEC-led supply restraint

-SINGAPORE, April 10 (Reuters) - Oil markets rose for a second day on Tuesday, with Brent rising above $69 per barrel on hopes a trade dispute between the United States and China, the world's two biggest crude consumers, may be resolved without greater damage to the global economy.
+SINGAPORE, April 10 (Reuters) - Oil markets added to strong gains from the previous session on Tuesday on hopes that a trade dispute between the United States and China could be resolved without greater damage to the global economy.

-Yet prices remain within recent ranges as oil markets still face an abundance of supply that puts pressure on producers to keep their prices competitive in order not to lose market share.
+Yet prices remain within recent ranges as oil markets still face an abundance of supplies that puts pressure on producers to keep their prices competitive in order not to lose market share.

-The gains followed a more than 2 percent rally on Monday during European and American trade hours, but that was a rebound from a 2 percent decline on Friday.
+This followed a more than 2 percent rally on Monday during European and American trade hours, a rebound from a 2 percent price fall on Friday.

-"There has been a significant change in the Trump administration that has raised risks of potential sanctions on key oil exporting countries including Iran, Venezuela and Russia," U.S. bank JPMorgan said.
+"In addition to the risk of protectionism, there has been a significant change in the Trump administration that has raised risks of potential sanctions on key oil exporting countries including Iran, Venezuela and Russia," the U.S. bank added.

-Traders said weekly U.S. fuel inventory data would provide further market guidance.
+Traders said weekly fuel inventiory data from the United States on Tuesday and Wednesday would likely provide further crude price guidance.

-The American Petroleum Institute will publish storage data later on Tuesday while official data from the U.S. Energy Information Administration is due on Wednesday.
+The American Petroleum Institute is due to publish oil storage data later on Tuesday while official data from the U.S. Energy Information Administration (EIA) is due on Wednesday.

-Oil markets have been supported by healthy demand and supply cuts led by the Organization of the Petroleum Exporting Countries (OPEC).
+Oil markets have generally been supported by healthy demand as well as supply restraint led by the Organization of the Petroleum Exporting Countries (OPEC).

 However, soaring U.S. crude production <C-OUT-T-EIA>, which has jumped by a quarter since mid-2016 to 10.46 million barrels per day (bpd), is threatening to undermine OPEC's efforts to tighten the market and prop up prices.

-The United States late last year overtook Saudi Arabia as the world's second-biggest crude producer.
-Only Russia pumps more crude, at almost 11 million bpd.
+The United States late last year overtook top exporter Saudi Arabia as the world's second biggest crude producer.
+Only Russia pumps more crude out of the ground, at almost 11 million bpd.

-In a sign that oil supplies remain ample, China's Sinopec and several other Asian refiners plan to cut Saudi crude imports in May, instead buying from alternative sources, after Saudi Aramco set higher-than-expected official prices, a company official said on Monday.
+In a sign that oil supplies remain ample, China's Sinopec , Asia's largest refiner, plans to cut Saudi crude imports in May by 40 percent, instead buying from alternative sources, after Saudi Aramco set higher-than-expected prices, a company official said on Monday.